jsoliveir/ch1-docker/readme.md

 - it can reach services in the private network

 **The [RabbitMQ (cluster)](infrastructure/services/rabbitmq/lb/nginx.conf)**

-- is an Nginx load balancer
+- it is an Nginx load balancer
-- is composed by two rabbitMQ servers in the cluster (rabbit-1, rabbit2)
+- it is composed by two rabbitMQ servers in the cluster (rabbit-1, rabbit2)
-- it's only reachable inside the private network
+- it is only reachable inside the private network
 - it provides dashboards with metrics about the existing message queues
 - it provides a way of publishing new event messages without needing of external tools and API's

 **The [SMTP server](https://archive.codeplex.com/?p=smtp4dev)**

 - it is a simple SMTP/Mail Inbox server
 - the SMTP port can only be reachable in the private network
 - the Mailing box is exposed thru the private and public gateways for testing purposes

 **The [SEQ log server](https://datalust.co/)**

 - it's a simple tool for monitoring logs produced by the APIs.
 - it can produce nice dashboards to take control over what's happening the APIs
 - the dashboard service is exposed thru the private and public gateway for testing purposes